lockbook/lockbook/docs/themes.md

 You can add your own theme simply by placing it in the themes directory, the name of the json file will correspond to the theme name.
 Creating a theme involves selecting 18 colors that our app can draw from based on context.

+Themes are new to Lockbook, and they may change schema in the future.

 This is our default theme:
 ```json
 {